 Kathleen graduated with a Masters in Social Work (MSW) from the Smith School for Social Work.
-She is also completing a certificate program in Therapy with Adoptive and Foster Families through Portland State University.
+She is also completing a certificate in Therapy with Adoptive and Foster Families through Portland State University.
+In her studies and training she has focused on childhood trauma and queer clients.
 Most of her work experience lies in the field of wilderness therapy and programming.
-She has training and experiencing working with queer clients, clients experiencing homelessness and survivors of childhood trauma.
-Kathleen studied English and American Studies at Wesleyan University, which was foundational to her understanding of the impact of society on mental health.
+As an undergrad, Kathleen studied at Wesleyan University, which was foundational to her understanding of the impact of society and culture on mental health.

-Kathleen employs a psychodynamic approach when working with the college population, and draws upon mindfulness and Gestalt practices.
-She is curious to learn about client’s beliefs, experiences and hopes.
-She approaches her clients with care and calm, and the belief that therapy is an opportunity to grow stronger.
+Kathleen employs a psychodynamic approach when working with the college population, and draws upon mindfulness and other body-centered techniques.
+She is curious to learn about clients’ beliefs, experiences and hopes.
+She approaches her clients with care and calm, and with the belief that therapy is an opportunity to grow stronger.

-Areas of Interest: Developing personal contentment in one’s life; social justice; religion & spirituality; adoption & foster care; queer identities; trauma; and, the impact of privilege and oppression on mental health.
+Areas of Interest: Trauma; religion & spirituality; adoption & foster care; queer identities; social justice; and, the impact of privilege and oppression on mental health.

 The place I'd most like to see is...Glacier National Park